 Vaccinations in the United Kingdom are available for the general public from birth through to old age.
-But it can be difficult understanding which vaccine is required and when.
+But it can be difficult understanding the vaccination schedule in the UK.
 Find out more about the process and what illnesses they can prevent in this guide.

 There are many vaccinations in the UK that are routinely offered free of charge through the National Health Service (NHS) at your local doctor’s office.
 These range from the earliest vaccine, generally referred to as the 6-in-1 vaccine and is available to babies from the age of eight weeks old, through to the shingles vaccine, given at 70 years of age.

-In order to help you navigate the world of vaccinations in the UK, this guide provided by international health insurer Allianz Care explains what vaccinations are available to UK residents and how to go about getting them.
+In order to help you navigate the vaccination schedule in the UK, this guide provided by international health insurer Allianz Care explains what vaccinations are available to UK residents and how to go about getting them.

 - The UK vaccination system